kasperisager/bundstreg/README.md

 Check if a predicate returns truthy for any element of an array.

-> _Note:_ Iteration stop as soon as an element is found for which the predicate returns truthy.
+> **Note:** Iteration stops as soon as an element is found for which the predicate returns truthy.

 **Parameters**